AessoEng/cf-workers/README.md

 ## Overview

 This Cloudflare Worker implements a geofencing system that restricts website access based on the visitor's country, with intelligent subdomain routing based on location and language.
-It also provides an email-based authentication system that allows authorized users to bypass these restrictions.
+It also provides an email-based authentication system that allows authorized users to bypass these restrictions (if authorized).

 ## Features